 A blockchain is not Bitcoin or any other cryptocurrency.
-No. It’s just that cryptocurrencies use the blockchain.
+Cryptocurrencies use the blockchain.
 Put simply, a block is a group of transactions.
 The chain is a group of blocks that are connected to each other.
 Put those two words together, and there you have it — blockchain.

 All these blocks linked together on the chain form a public database.
 This database is public because it is shared with hundreds or even thousands of computers.
-We can think of these computers as the servers for the blockchain/the database.
+We can think of these computers as the servers for the blockchain/database.

 (These computers are called nodes).

 Any changes made to the database need to be verified by more than 51% of the nodes.
 If they are not verified, the change cannot be made.
 This makes it very hard to hack the database because you would need to hack more than 51% of the nodes, and the nodes are normally owned by lots of different people and companies.

 This effect is called decentralization — meaning, the database is not stored in one single place, but instead in lots of different places.